Dan the Man: Plot

 Dan, the ninjas, and the two Geezers reach the King.
-The ninjas hold him at gunpoint, and then shoot him to death after he's excited that Dan is there.
+The ninjas hold him at gunpoint, and then shoot him to death after noticing that Dan is there.
 The murder of the King was a shock to Dan and the Geezers.
 One of the Geezers attempt to stop the leader of the ninjas, but then gets shot to death by him, this triggers the other Geezer to seek for vengeance, and him, and Dan decide to stop the ninjas from killing everyone else.

 When Dan reaches the top of the kingdom, he finds that there is a huge brawl occurring, with guns being shot and people collapsing onto the floor.
 Josie is fighting a guard and the Advisor, and once Dan reaches up to them, he finds nobody there and walks up stairs.
 One of the Geezers are being held by the Advisor, where he is threatening to kill the Geezer if Josie shoots him.
-Suddenly, a ninja shoots all three of them, and leaves Dan as the last one standing.
+Suddenly, the ninja leader shoots all three of them, and leaves Dan as the last one standing.
 He then goes into his giant robot to defeat Dan.
-After Dan defeats him, the ninja then takes out a button, and after pressing it, explodes everything.
+After Dan defeats him, the ninja leader then reveals a push-button, and after pressing it, explodes everything.
 Dan is killed, and is now back where he had to choose between violence or peace.
 Dan immediately picks peace after everything that has happened.